rayryeng/equi2cubic/README.md

     outCube{5} = Front Face
     outCube{6} = Back Face

-Alternatively, you can specify the output width/height of a cube face by providing a second input parameter such that:
+The output width/height of each cube face is calculated using the recommended Hugin default (see Introduction) if the script is called this way.
+Alternatively, you can control the output width/height of each cube face by providing a second input parameter such that:

 ```
 outCUbe = equi2cubic(equi, w);
 ```

-``w`` would be the desired output width/height of a cube face.
+``w`` would be the desired output width/height of a cube face (as an integer of course).
 However, if you are in doubt with how to run the code, I have included a sample test script so you can run it and see what the results are.

 # Assumptions

 No error checking is involved with this code.
 This assumes that the equirectangular image is of size `2n x n`.
 However, this can handle both monochromatic and grayscale images automatically.
+This also assumes that ``w`` is an integer and is strictly positive.

 # What is included in this repository
 1. The equirectangular-to-cubic conversion script